patrickpichler/going-minimal/talk.md

 way better than `1.01GB`.

 Another quick win would be to replace `ubuntu` with `alpine`. `alpine`, for all of you who do not know it, is a minimal Linux Distribution.
 It is often used as a base image for containers.
-One thing to look out for though, is that it is using the `musl` implementation of libc instead of `glibc`.
-This could yield some funky problems, so be sure to properly test your apps.
-With `ubuntu` replaced lets build the image.
+Lets replace `ubuntu` and build the image.
 Now look at that.
 The resulting image, only has `15.3MB`.
 You heard that right `15MB`, vs the `101MB` with `ubuntu`.

 Believe it or not, we can even do better in regards to size.
 While `alpine` is already pretty minimal in the amount of things it ships by default, it still contains the `apk` package manager binary.
 Our application only depends on `awk`, so this is just dead weight.

 There is a special kind of base images, called distroless.
-The two most known distroless image providers are Googles `distroless` project and Chainguards `chainguard-images`.
-Both of them are pretty similar.
-While `distroless` is based on a stripped to bare version of Debian, Chainguard images are based on `wolfi`. `What on earth is wolfi?` I already hear you ask. `wolfi` is a distribution maintained by Chainguard.
+The two most known distroless image projects are `distroless` and `chainguard-images`. `distroless` is maintained by Google and is based on a strip to the bare version of debian.
+It offers various flavors for different, such as `static`, which contains only bare minimum files, such as SSL certificates, `Java`, which features a JRE installed, `Python` and nodejs.

+`chainguard-images` on the other hand, are maintained by Chainguard.
+They offer a wide selection of different images, ranging from tools such as `ArgoCD` over `Nginx`, to language images for `Golang` as well as `NodeJS`.
+Chainguard-images are based on `Wolfi`.

+`What on earth is wolfi?` I already hear you ask. `wolfi` is a distribution maintained also by Chainguard.
 The magic part of it is, that it leverages the `apk` package manager, but instead of using upstream `alpine` packages, it has its own.
-Also worth noting is, that compared to `alpine`, `wolfi` ships with `GLIBC` instead of `musl`.

-Chainguard offers a pretty large set of container images.
-They range from tools such as ArgoCD, over nginx, as well as specialized images packaging language toolchains such as Golang or NodeJS.

 Since `vulnerable-awk-playground` has a hard dependency on `awk`, we are going to use the `cgr.dev/chainguard/busybox:latest` base image.
 By now you should know the drill.
 Replace the base